Leonardo DiCaprio

 Leonardo DiCaprio Bio

-Leonardo Wilhelm DiCaprio (born November 11, 1974) is an American actor and film producer known for his performances in biographical and period films and for collaborations with leading directors.
-He is the recipient of an Academy Award, a British Academy Film Award and three Golden Globe Awards.
-His films have grossed more than $7.2 billion worldwide, and he has repeatedly ranked among the world’s highest-paid actors.
+Leonardo Wilhelm DiCaprio (born November 11, 1974) is an American actor and film producer.
+Known for his work in biographical and period films, he has earned numerous accolades, including an Academy Award, a British Academy Film Award, and three Golden Globe Awards.
+His films as a leading actor have grossed over $7.2 billion worldwide, and he has appeared eight times in annual rankings of the world’s highest-paid actors.

 Early Life and Background